 Don’t be misled into thinking that a signed postnup will magically bind your spouse to you and the marriage.
 Only love has that kind of power.

 Instead, view it as the blueprint for what will follow if certain events do or do not occur.
 This can give you both a welcome sense of peace of mind because it eliminates the guesswork of how your divorce settlement will unfold.
-Learning more about your rights under a postnup is a good place to start.
+Learning more about your rights under a prenup is a good place to start.